-Banks was born and raised in Columbia City, where he and his family still reside today.
+Congressman Jim Banks is a native Hoosier, born and raised in Columbia City.
 He earned an undergraduate degree from Indiana University and a Master of Business Administration from Grace College.
-Banks worked in both the commercial construction and real estate industry in Fort Wayne over the past decade and served in the Indiana State Senate from 2010 to 2016.
-In the State Senate, Banks chaired the Senate Veteran Affairs and the Military Committee and led the charge on many significant pro-growth, pro-family, and pro-veteran reforms.
+While serving in the Indiana State Senate from 2010 to 2016, he chaired the Senate Veteran Affairs and the Military Committee where he led the charge on many significant pro-growth, pro-family, and pro-veteran reforms.

 For a high resolution photo of Congressman Banks, click here.